Ever wonder why the design industry standard is to present three concepts?

 In fact, there is no real reason to present several concepts.
 So I gave the ‘one concept approach’ a try on a recent conceptual project and I’m not going back.
 Before I get ahead of myself, let’s dive into the traditional process.

 The Traditional Process

 In a nutshell, the designer spends time conceptualizing the client’s logo.
 Then, the designer gets a moment of clarity for the ideal logo for the client.
 Following the industry standard, the designer has to create and present two other average logos.
 The designer creates a PDF with only the logos and no context of how the logo looks.
-Finally, the designer gets frustrated with the process when the client picks the average logo or worst, asks to combine the concepts.
+Finally, the designer gets frustrated with the process when the client picks the average logo or worse, asks to combine the concepts.

 The Appearance of Subjectivity

 Giving a client multiple logos is unfortunately a great disservice.
-When the client is presented several logos without context, the client has to use their imagination.
+When the client is presented with several logos without context, the client has to use their imagination.
 Not to mention, the client is forced to choose because they are placed in this overwhelming situation.
 As a result, they will rely on being subjective.
 Clients end up falling back on subjective phrases like ‘I’m not keen’ and ‘it’s nice’.
 Subjectivity gets in the way and the client doesn’t consider what is best for the client’s audience.

 The Frankenstein’s Creature

 What is a Frankenstein design?
 Simply put, Frankenstein design means that elements from multiple concepts are combined to become a new concept.
-When taking elements from each concept, this not only dilutes the new concept, it lacks cohesion and ends up looking like a patchwork that doesn’t respect the original intent.
+When taking elements from each concept, not only dilutes the new concept, it lacks cohesion and ends up looking like a patchwork that doesn’t respect the original intent.

 Now I get it.
 As a client, you might feel the need to take a more active role in the process.
-However, subjectivity and frankensteining does not help the project.
+However, subjectivity and frankensteining do not help the project.
 Instead, they act as roadblocks and erode the creative process.
 So what is the solution?

 Enter the One Concept Approach